 Besides providing a level of security for your family, your front door makes a statement about your home and the type of environment people are walking into, so it’s important that it reflects your family and your personal style.
 It’s also a significant investment and something that you’ll likely be using for a long time, so it’s important you choose wisely.

 Here are some common mistakes to avoid when choosing the front door for your home.

 Not doing your research

-Like any major purchase, it’s important that you do your research so you know you’re getting a quality product that’s right for you.
-And while choosing a front door may seem straightforward, there are a range of factors to consider before you take the leap.
+Like any major purchase, it’s important that you do your research, so you know you’re getting a quality product that’s right for you.
+While choosing a front door may seem straightforward, there are a range of factors to consider before you take the leap.

 Before you jump in, make sure to consider factors such as your:

 - climate and the best material to make your door from as a result.

 - desired style and the look you’d like to achieve.

 - level of expertise and where you’ll need to get expert help.

 A good internet search will get the ball rolling, but we always suggest chatting to a door design professional to ensure nothing gets overlooked.